tableau/extensions-api/docs/Interaction_Guidelines/ux_components_modes.md

 On dashboards, authors primarily use **[Configuration Mode](#configuration-mode)** and can access **[Viewing Mode](#viewing-mode)**.

 #### Dashboard Viewer
-Dashboard Viewers are users that can only use dashboards with extensions on Tableau Online.
+Dashboard Viewers are users that can only use dashboards with extensions on {{site.tol}}.
 Viewers usually don't set up a workbook or extension themselves, so they don’t have editing capability over an extension’s configuration settings.

 On dashboards, viewers interact with extensions only in **[Viewing Mode](#viewing-mode)**.